 Choosing a security mode in firstboot does not automatically enable the associated features.
-The features become fully enabled only when you enter a valid subscription key in the TRITON Unified Security Center.
-See TRITON Unified Security Center, page 10, for more information.
+The features become fully enabled only when you enter a valid subscription key in the TRITON Manager.
+See TRITON Manager, page 10, for more information.

-Once firstboot has been completed, if you want to change the security mode of an appliance, you must first restore it to its factory image.
+After firstboot is completed, if you want to change the security mode of an appliance, you must first restore it to its factory image.
 Then, run firstboot after re-imaging, and select a different security mode.
 See Restoring to Factory Image, page 45.

-It is always a best practice to perform a full backup of the appliance and of each module prior to restoring to factory image.
+It is always a best practice to perform a full backup of the appliance and of each module prior to performing an upgrade or to restoring to factory image.
 Note that if you change the security mode of an appliance after backing it up, the backup may or may not be applicable to the new mode.
-For example, you cannot restore from a backup file taken from Web Security (no proxy) to an appliance running Web Security Gateway (includes proxy).
+For example, you cannot restore from a backup file taken from Web Filter & Security (no proxy) to an appliance running TRITON AP-WEB (includes proxy).